mmistakes/minimal-mistakes/_pages/self-checkin-eng.md

 The code to open the locker is **1-9-7-2**

 Take the keys and also the locker with you (**you will need it for check-out**).
-The gold key you can use for the second gate, which will allow you to enter the stairs.
+Use the gold key to open the second gate, which will allows you to enter the stairs.

 The apartment is the **number 24, on the 5th floor**.